 I took some solace in the fact that the Nantahala is one of the easier whitewater rivers to raft in the eastern US.
 It’s great for beginners [like me!].
 The run is 8 miles of Class II rapids with one tiny little bit of Class III rapids right at the end.

 The water was fast and mostly flat.
 I am not a good front boat paddler.
 I’d probably be a worse rear paddler.
-I got yelled at several times… “paddle harder, paddle harder”.
-I paddled harder; I paddled my little heart out.
-I don’t think anything I did mattered.
+I got yelled at several times… “paddle harder”.
+I paddled harder.
+I don’t think it mattered.
 We made it 8 miles down the river without anyone falling out.

 I suck at paddling a raft.
 I’m decent in a kayak, but rafting, I completely suck.
 But every adventure isn’t always about experiencing the biggest adrenaline rush or taking it to the edge.
 I don’t have to be the best at everything or have the greatest story to tell.
 Sometimes doing something I’ve never done before allows me to challenge myself.
 It allows me to let go a fear… Fear that plagues everyone at some point in life.
 Sometimes it allow me a chance to be humble and reconnect with my inner self.